MyWorkShop/Convolutional-Neural-Networks-in-Convolution/README.md

 The depth of CNN, usually the numbers of convolutional layers in a network are directly related to its performance.
 Because of this, increasingly more works have been taken out working on methods of approaching deeper network.

-While much research has been conducted to boosted the depth of the network meanwhile, the resistance encountered when creating a deeper network, including exploding or vanishing gradient problem, intensives.
+While much research has been conducted to boost the depth of the network meanwhile, the resistance encountered when creating a deeper network, including exploding or vanishing gradient problem, intensives.
 The conventional solution using Deep Residual Structure addressing the fore-mentioned problems, actually breaks a deep network into the addition of multiple shallower substitutes.
 We thus predict that a wider approach with CNN may as well lead to improved discriminability without burdens of deeper structures.

 Ensemble-based classifiers, the foundation of wider networks, combines an ensemble of different weighed individual sub-classiﬁers trained with differently manipulated data-sets to acquire a performance over any individual classifier inside the ensemble.